basho-labs/little_riak_book/en/06-notes.md

 2. Worker #2 reads the non-existent lock
 3. Worker #2 writes its ID and timestamp to the lock
 4. Worker #2 reads the lock and sees its ID
-5. Worker #2 starts processing the data set
+5. Worker #2 starts processing the dataset
 6. Worker #1 writes its ID and timestamp to the lock
 7. Worker #1 reads the lock and sees its ID with the lowest timestamp
-8. Worker #1 starts processing the data set
+8. Worker #1 starts processing the dataset

-At this point I may hear you grumbling: clearly worker #2 would have the lower timestamp because it attempted its write first, and thus #1 would skip the data set and try another one.
+At this point I may hear you grumbling: clearly worker #2 would have the lower timestamp because it attempted its write first, and thus #1 would skip the dataset and try another one.

-Even *if* both workers are running on the same server (and thus *probably* have timestamps that can be compared)[^clock-comparisons], perhaps worker #1 started its write earlier but contacted an overloaded cluster member that took longer to process the request.
+*Even if* both workers are running on the same server (and thus *probably* have timestamps that can be compared)[^clock-comparisons], perhaps worker #1 started its write earlier but contacted an overloaded cluster member that took longer to process the request.